Volunteer for a WSBA board or committee

 Volunteer to promote professionalism in the legal community.

-The Washington Young Lawyers Committee (WYLC) is a vehicle for new lawyers and law students to get involved with the WSBA, and a home to network and enhance leadership skills.
-You can develop programs for new/young lawyers, serve on a WYLC subcommittee, or become a young lawyer liaison to a WSBA Section.
+The Washington Young Lawyers Committee (WYLC) is a vehicle for new lawyers and law students to get involved with the Bar and a home to network and enhance leadership skills.
+You can develop programs for new and young lawyers, serve on a WYLC subcommittee, or become a young lawyer liaison to a WSBA section.

 Diagram of all committees, boards and other volunteer-led groups

 The tools and resources you need to serve your community and your profession.

 © 2017 Washington State Bar Association, all rights reserved.